 The Charcoal Fluted Blocks

 A part of me would have liked to see these fluted beauties used both inside and out as they are just so texturally interesting and visually wonderful.
 The compacted earth from the original VR wasn’t possible for the build, so Robert sourced these smooth and split faced blocks from a Northern Irish company called Colinwell – the ones used are called Whinstone.
-The brickies did a super job on the exterior working out full block to the edges of windows and doors – often detailing like this will change the sizes of openings from what’s drawn on plans and it’s far better to be reactive and work with what you have practically if the plans haven’t been drawn up for specific measured materials.
+The brickies did a super job on the exterior, working out to full blocks all the edges of windows and doors.
+Often detailing like this will change the sizes of openings from what’s drawn on plans and it’s far better to be reactive and work with what you have practically if the plans haven’t been drawn up for specific measured materials.

 We spent a lot of time sourcing a good colour-matched mortar too, finding an ideal one from Tarmac in their Trutone range.
 This one was Y14, fyi.
-If you whizz through the slide-show below there’s a shot of two different greys mixed up, it’s amazing how different they looked against the block, Y14 just cried out as ‘right’.
-Never assume the one the builder picks ‘will do’ when you’re spending thousands on your build: get involved, get researching and get perfection!
+If you whizz through the slide-show below there’s a shot of two different greys mixed up, it’s amazing how different they looked against the block, Y14 just shouted out Pick Me!
+Never assume the mortar the builder choses ‘will do’ when you’re spending thousands on your build: get involved, get researching and get perfection.

 Colour Choices : Terrapotta and Dabbling Duck